-Policies are the mechanism through which management formally
+Policies are the mechanism through which management

 While most organizations have something in place, few have truly effective information security policies.
-Do any of these seven issues look vaguely familiar to you?

-Read about these commonplace policy issues in the security policy FAQ.
+Find out more in the security policy FAQ.

 Corporate information security policy

-In just 5 pages, our Corporate Information Security Policy at the peak of the pyramid lays out 7 guiding principles
+In just 5 pages, our Corporate Information Security Policy at the peak of the pyramid lays out 7 guiding principles (broadly-applicable information security

-(broadly-applicable information security design principles) plus 35 succinct axioms
+design principles) plus 35 axioms

 (succinct policy statements derived from the controls in annex A of ISO/IEC 27001).
-The policy is a vehicle for
+The policy is a vehicle for senior

-senior management to give the corporation overall, high-level guidance on how its information risks are to be managed.
+management to give the corporation overall, high-level guidance on how its information risks are to be managed.